jsdelivrbot/JeustoBot-1/CommunityRules.md

 Be respectful towards all members of the community

-Do not spam, troll or post NSFW images in the chat
+Do not spam or post NSFW images in the chat

 Moderation Board / Dj